 After paying our respects we came back out into the Mukha mandap and headed left towards the marriage hall.
 We slowly walked out of the shadows of the temple porch into the now blazing sun.

-Even though it is unfinished, it won’t fail to amazing you with the fine craftsmanship of the sculptors.
+Even though many of the pillars of the Kalyan Mandap are unfinished, it will still amaze you with the fine craftsmanship of the sculptors.
 In fact in the radiant sun, this section of the temple impressed me even more than the main mandap.
-I rested for a minute on one of the fallen pillars for the day was warm even though bearable.
+I rested for a minute on one of the fallen pillars for the day was warm.

-From the marriage hall we took a left towards a mammoth Ganesha – hewn in stone and leaning against a rock.
-This giant monolithic Ganesha carved in to the side of the bolder is also one of the attractions of Veerabhadra temple.
-Lord Veerabhadraswamy inside the Garbhagriha is ugraroopi meaning he is in an angry state.
-It is considered that the teekshna drishti (angry eyes) of Lord Veerabhadraswamy is too powerful for mere mortals and one should pray to Lord Ganesha before entering the sanctum.
+From the marriage hall, we took a left towards a mammoth Ganesha – hewn in stone and leaning against a rock.
+This giant monolithic Ganesha carved in to the side of the boulder is also one of the attractions of Veerabhadra temple.
+Veerabhadraswamy inside the Garbhagriha is ugraroopi meaning he is in an angry state.
+It is considered that the teekshna drishti (angry eyes) of Veerabhadraswamy is too powerful for mere mortals and one should pray to Ganesha before entering the sanctum.

 Legends and Myths of Lepakshi

 One of the legends gives the town a significant place in the Ramayana.
 It is said that this was where the mythological bird Jatayu fell, wounded after a futile battle against Ravana who was carrying away Sita.
-When Lord Rama reached the spot, he saw the bird and said compassionately, “Le Pakshi” which in Telegu translates to – “rise, bird”.
-The temple also contains a said to be right footprint of Sita in its precincts.
+When Rama reached the spot, he saw the bird and said compassionately, “Le Pakshi” which in Telegu translates to – “rise, bird”.

-The Sthala Mahatyam or local legends mention that sage Agastya stayed here, in a cave on the Kurmasailam hill, during his visit to scared places in the south of Vindhya mountain.
+The Sthala Mahatyam and local legends mention that sage Agastya stayed here, in a cave on the Kurmasailam hill, during his visit to scared places in the south of the Vindhya mountain.

 Hanuman temple at Lepakshi

 On the way back, we stopped for a few minutes at the Nandi sculpture, which is the 2nd largest monolith in India after the statue of Gomateshwara Bahubali in Shravanbelagola.
 The crowd had grown in numbers, in the lovely evening weather.
 The grandeur of Nandi certainly makes it a popular photo-op with visitors.
-I had to wait for about 20 minutes as a stream of selfie takers kept photo-bombing my composition.
-In India, I have learnt to be patient 🙂
+I had to wait for about 20 minutes as a stream of selfie-takers kept photo-bombing my composition.
+In India, I have learned to be patient 🙂

 Even though some structures within the temple complex lie incomplete, Lepakshi will surely amaze you.
 As you enter inside the Veerabhadra Swamy temple, you will be mesmerized by the intricately carved pillars in the main “mukha mandap“.
 The Lepakshi temple also has the finest specimens of mural paintings of the Vijayanagar Era.
 Being just a couple of hours ride away from Bangalore, I would highly recommend you to go and witness this amazing creation from the yesteryear.